dedmari/netapp-ai-demo01/README.md

-# netapp-ai-demo01
-Using NetApp Snaphot for Model and Data versioning
+# NetApp Snaphot for Model and Data versioning
+HAVE TO ADD DESCRIPTION

+___

 ## Using hooks for versioning
 Replace .git/hooks with versioning_hooks/hooks in the local repository
+___

+## Setting up environment
+Install pipenv:
+  pip install pipenv

+Inside project directory:
+  pipenv install .

+Activate environment:
+  pipenv shell

+## Training MNIST model
+  python train_mnist.py

+Trained model will be saved in models directory